 You can also purchase pheromone sprays that will help to relax your cat.

-- ✅100% DE-STRESS FORMULA: We can provide assistance with traveling, boarding, and vet visits.
-Changes to the home can cause stress for cats.
-Our spray will help to ease anxiety and reduce undesirable...
+- ✅100% DE-STRESS FORMULA: We can provide comfort with traveling, boarding, and vet visits.
+Changes to the home can cause anti stress for cats and kitten.
+Our spray will help to ease anxiety and...

-- ✅ DRUG-FREE: The calming spray emits a copy of the harmony marker pheromone.
+- ✅ DRUG-FREE: The calming catnip sprays emits a copy of the organic pheromones.
 This allows cats to feel at ease and maintain a harmonious connection with one another.

 These mark the room with a scent that says “it’s okay,” which could help calm your cat down if it feels its space is being threatened.

 Your cat may stop doing this of their own accord, too, so give it a few days and see if they calm down.
 If a specific incident has unsettled them, they will probably stop yowling after a while.
 If they don’t, try the above strategies to show them that it’s okay and the space is theirs.